>Users: login | register > email > weather > people

 Tracy Barnhart is a Marine combat veteran of Desert Storm / Desert Shield.
 In 2000, he joined the Ohio Department of Youth Services at the Marion Juvenile Corrections Facility, a maximum security male correctional facility housing more than 320 offenders.
 Barnhart works with 16 to 21-year-old, male offenders with violent criminal convictions and aggressive natures.
 In his monthly column, he discusses everyday issues affecting corrections professionals.

-Editor’s note: In part one, corrections expert and Corrections.com regular columnists, Tracy Barnhart, discusses the differences between leaders in title only and those who lead through example and action.
+Editor’s note: In part one of this four-part series about leadership strategies, corrections expert and Corrections.com regular columnists, Tracy Barnhart, discusses the differences between leaders in title only compared to those who lead through example and action.

 Have you ever looked at someone in a management position and asked yourself, “How did this guy get into a leadership role?”
 Well you are not the only one then.
 I have stated hundreds of times that in our agency you don’t move up the ladder of success, you get pulled up by someone you know.
 This, in my opinion, only promulgates the continuing failure of leadership at the top most hierarchy of the agency.